 6. Transitions are significant in the lives of children

-Mrs. Robson offers a drop-in service for children and parents in the afternoons.
+Mrs. Robson also offers a drop-in and support service for children and parents.
 She offers a range of services, including listening appointments, advice and guidance with parenting related issues, signposting and referrals for additional support and specialist therapeutic attachment work.

 Parents are able to contact Mrs. Robson directly by telephoning the school phone number and selecting option 5.